ndw/ML-tzinfo/README.md

         perl bin/shape2xml.pl -p http://localhost:8302/upload.xqy tz_world_mp.shp

    If you need a username/password to access the server, you'll have to edit those variables in the script.
+You will also need to require authentication at least temporarily.
+The upload script requires admin rights.

    If you prefer, you can leave out the `-p` option and upload the data file by some other means.